carlosal1015/Chem563/00_Intro2Py/README.md

 	-  Some handy matplotlib snippets for visualization, widgets and animation

 #### 02_python_for_scientists/
-	- A solid 5-day bootcmap  for teaching you basiscs of python: python_for_scientists/
+	- A solid 5-day bootcmap intorducing python for scientificially minded people.